 But, this is how most torrent sites make money, they sell ads to malicious advertisers who then harvest user profiles and sell them on the dark web for anywhere between 20 to 45 dollars.
 For the advertisers, this has been a lucrative business as only this year the profile selling has made them over 70 million dollars, said the researchers.

 “Movies are digital bait,” said Tom Galvin, executive director of Digital Citizens Alliance.
 Pirate sites have always stolen from content creators by making shows available for free, but now they’re stealing from people who download those shows, as well.
 “Consumers are defenseless, and this is really exploiting and abusing them.”

 Most of the computers are infected via malicious ads that are shown on the site which direct users towards even more malicious sites.
-But, the main weapon for the advertisers is by sending a malware that comes in the form of drive-by-download.
+But, the main weapon for the advertisers is by sending malware that comes in the form of drive-by-download.

 “When you visit mainstreams sites, things are naturally happening without you clicking anything: pictures are being downloaded, ads are generating,” Galvin said.
 “What’s happening now is that users can click on one of these content sites and decide not to watch a movie, but the malware is already on their computer scraping for their Social Security number.
-That’s used to mimic and adopt your online persona, access banking information, and in some cases, people are getting credit fraud notifications.”
+That’s used to mimic and adapt your online persona, access banking information, and in some cases, people are getting credit fraud notifications.”

 Movie hubs deliver most of the malware

-Furthermore, researchers tested mainstream sites like Crackle and Hulu with torrent sites who have been popular in providing movie content to the users like the Pirate Bay, Kickass Torrents, ExtraTorrent, multiple Torrentz forks, Putlocker and others for the number of malware incidents.
+Furthermore, researchers tested mainstream sites like Crackle and Hulu with torrent sites who have been popular in providing movie content to the users like the Pirate Bay, Kickass Torrents, ExtraTorrent, multiple Torrentz forks, Putlocker, and others for the number of malware incidents.